mandliors/Rubik-s-Cube/README.md

-# How to use the game
+# How to play the game

 Clone the repo first and step into the root folder
 ```